dotnet/docs/docs/framework/winforms/controls/set-alternating-row-styles-for-the-datagrid-using-the-designer.md

  With the <xref:System.Windows.Forms.DataGridView> control, you can specify complete style information for alternating rows.
 You can use style characteristics like foreground color and font, in addition to background color, to differentiate alternating rows.
 For more information, see [Cell Styles in the Windows Forms DataGridView Control](../../../../docs/framework/winforms/controls/cell-styles-in-the-windows-forms-datagridview-control.md).

  The following procedure requires a **Windows Application** project with a form containing a <xref:System.Windows.Forms.DataGridView> control.
-For information about setting up such a project, see [Step 1: Create a Windows Forms Application project](/visualstudio/ide/step-1-create-a-windows-forms-application-project) and [How to: Add Controls to Windows Forms](../../../../docs/framework/winforms/controls/how-to-add-controls-to-windows-forms.md).
+For information about setting up such a project, see [How to: Create a Windows Forms application project](/visualstudio/ide/step-1-create-a-windows-forms-application-project) and [How to: Add Controls to Windows Forms](../../../../docs/framework/winforms/controls/how-to-add-controls-to-windows-forms.md).

 > [!NOTE]
 >  The dialog boxes and menu commands you see might differ from those described in Help depending on your active settings or edition.
 To change your settings, choose **Import and Export Settings** on the **Tools** menu.
 For more information, see [Personalize the Visual Studio IDE](/visualstudio/ide/personalizing-the-visual-studio-ide).